Pavel-Hrdina/PersonalWebsite/README.md

 # License

-This project is licensed under the [CC BY-SA 4.0](LICENSE) License - see the LICENSE.md file for details
+This project is licensed under the [MIT](LICENSE) License - see the LICENSE.md file for details

 # Acknowledgments